Sarvandani/Machine-learning-classifications-fraud-detection/README.md

 # Machine-learning-classifications-fraud-detection
-The data of this work can be found in the following link https://www.kaggle.com/datasets/shivamb/vehicle-claim-fraud-detection
+The data of this work can be found in the following link:

+https://www.kaggle.com/datasets/shivamb/vehicle-claim-fraud-detection

 As part of data analysis, we can see the correlation between car price and fraud: